jazzband/django-simple-history/README.rst

 Issue tracker is at https://github.com/treyhunner/django-simple-history/issues

 Pull requests are welcome.
-Read the `CONTRIBUTING`_ file for tips on submitting a pull request.
+Read the CONTRIBUTING file for tips on submitting a pull request.

 .. _PyPI: https://pypi.python.org/pypi/django-email-log/
-.. _CONTRIBUTING: CONTRIBUTING.rst